No-Go Theorems for Universal Entanglement Purification

 Our introduction of universality opens up various new research directions.
 For example, it would be interesting to go beyond EPPs for two-qubit states and study universality of qudit EPPs, and multi-partite EPPs, e.g. for graph states~\cite{murao1998multiparticle,maneva2002improved,dur2003multiparticle,aschauer2005multiparticle,kruszynska2006entanglement,dur2007entanglement}.
-The idea of universality can also be extended to magic state distillation~\cite{bravyi2005universal,bravyi2012magic} where magic states will become non-identical if they undergo different number of distillation cycles.
+The idea of universality can also be extended to purification of other quantum resources states~\cite{chitambar2019quantum}, such as magic state distillation~\cite{bravyi2005universal,bravyi2012magic} where magic states will become non-identical if they undergo different number of distillation cycles.
 Furthermore, the presented no-go results have not ruled out all possibilities of LOCC-implementable EPPs that are universal for two-qubit states with arbitrary error patterns, because we could in principle further increase the allowed lowest fidelity of input states and consider other EPPs beyond biCEP.
 There should then exist a larger parameter space of PPT universal entanglement purification protocols, and it is possible that some of these PPT entanglement purification protocols are LOCC-implementable.
 The search for separable universal entanglement purification protocol with higher fidelity threshold is an important next step that may require discovery of new techniques to determine separability for quantum states with symmetry~\cite{vollbrecht2001entanglement,chruscinski2006multipartite}.
+Last but not least, although this work focused on EPPs' performance conditioned on success motivated by the fact that many quantum applications require entanglement whose fidelity is above certain threshold, it is practically important and interesting to take success probability into account for future work.

-\textit{Acknowledgments}--- We acknowledge support from the NSF Quantum Leap Challenge Institute for Hybrid Quantum Architectures and Networks (NSF Award 2016136).
+\textit{Acknowledgments}--- We thank Debbie Leung for helpful discussion at Beyond IID in Information Theory 12.
+We acknowledge support from the NSF Quantum Leap Challenge Institute for Hybrid Quantum Architectures and Networks (NSF Award 2016136).
 T.Z. would like to acknowledge the support from the Marshall and Arlene Bennett Family Research Program.
 X.C. and E.C. are supported by the U.S. Department of Energy Office of Science National Quantum Information Science Research Centers.

 \onecolumngrid